ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-3.md

 3. **Assess your skills**: Evaluate your current skill set and identify areas where you may need improvement.
 Effective remote team management requires skills such as clear communication, active listening, and the ability to provide feedback virtually.

-Sub-chapter 2: Creating a Plan for Managing Remote Teams Based on Shared Values and Priorities
+Creating a Plan for Managing Remote Teams Based on Shared Values and Priorities
 ----------------------------------------------------------------------------------------------

 To successfully manage remote teams, it is important to establish a plan that aligns with shared values and priorities.
 This sub-chapter will cover the following topics: